KAJI - User Guide

 -

-refers to the index number shown in the current module list. - Index provided must be a positive integer 1, 2, 3, …
+MODULE_INDEXrefers to the index number shown in the current module list.

 Example: